a1i3n37x/a37/a37-roadmap.md

 **Phase 3: Modular, User-Driven Recon (1 week)** *Goal: Refocus on a flexible, user-driven workflow.
 Remove auto-recon and TaskQueue orchestration.
 Make each tool integration robust, user-friendly, and easy to run individually or in user-defined sequences.*

-*   [ ] **Manual Tool Execution:**
+*   [x] **Manual Tool Execution:**
-    *   [ ] Ensure each tool (nmap, gobuster, nikto, enum4linux-ng, hydra, http-fetcher) can be run independently with clear CLI options and argument validation.
+    *   [x] Ensure each tool (nmap, ffuf, nikto, enum4linux-ng, hydra, http-fetcher) can be run independently with clear CLI options and argument validation.
-    *   [ ] Improve help messages, error handling, and user feedback for each tool.
+    *   [x] Improve help messages, error handling, and user feedback for each tool.
 *   [ ] **Flexible Task Management:**
     *   [ ] Allow users to select, queue, and reorder tasks manually (if desired), but do not enforce automation.
     *   [ ] Provide CLI flags or interactive prompts for chaining tools, but keep user in control.